awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-custom-builder.md

    + For **Description**, provide a brief explanation of how and when the change template you are creating is to be used\.

      This description helps users who create change requests determine whether they are using the correct change template\.
 It helps those who review change requests understand whether the request should be approved\.
-   + For **Change template type**, specify whether your are creating a standard change template or an emergency change template\.
+   + For **Change template type**, specify whether you are creating a standard change template or an emergency change template\.

      An emergency change template is used for situations when a change must be made even if changes are otherwise blocked by an event in the calendar in use by Change Calendar\.
 Change requests created from an emergency change template must still be approved by its designated approvers, but the requested changes can still run even when the calendar is blocked\.
    + For **Runbook options**, specify the runbooks that users can choose from when creating a change request\.
 You can add a single runbook or multiple runbooks\.
 Alternatively, you can allow requesters to specify which runbook to use\.
 In any of these cases, only one runbook can be included in the change request\.